finalverse/mutsea-o/README.md

  `apt-get update && apt-get install -y apt-utils libgdiplus libc6-dev`

-To run OpenSim, from the unpacked distribution type:
+To run MutSea, from the unpacked distribution type:

  * cd bin
- * review and change configuration files (.ini) for your needs. see the "Configuring OpenSim" section
+ * review and change configuration files (.ini) for your needs. see the "Configuring MutSea" section
- * run ./opensim.sh
+ * run ./MutSea.sh

-# Configuring OpenSim
+# Configuring MutSea

-When OpenSim starts for the first time, you will be prompted with a series of questions that look something like:
+When MutSea starts for the first time, you will be prompted with a series of questions that look something like:

-	[09-17 03:54:40] DEFAULT REGION CONFIG: Simulator Name [OpenSim Test]:
+	[09-17 03:54:40] DEFAULT REGION CONFIG: Simulator Name [MutSea Test]:

 For all the options except simulator name, you can safely hit enter to accept the default if you want to connect using a client on the same machine or over your local network.

 You will then be asked "Do you wish to join an existing estate?".
-If you're starting OpenSim for the first time then answer no (which is the default) and provide an estate name.
+If you're starting MutSea for the first time then answer no (which is the default) and provide an estate name.

 Shortly afterwards, you will then be asked to enter an estate owner first name,